-Like Google, Bing also offers its own Webmaster Tools, allowing you to track your site's performance and submit your sitemap to be indexed in their directory.
+Like Google, Bing also offers its own Webmaster Tools, allowing you to track your site's performance and submit your sitemap for indexing in their directory.

-At a glance, the Bing Webmaster Tools Dashboard shows you information on how often your site has appeared in search and been clicked on, as well as details on how your sitemap has been crawled and how many pages of your website have been indexed.
+At a glance, the Bing Webmaster Tools Dashboard shows you information on how often your site has appeared in search and been clicked on.
+It also details how your sitemap has been crawled and how many pages of your website have been indexed.

 Bing Webmaster Tools also allow you to find out what your most popular keywords are, details of what external links are pointing to your website and start using some of the diagnostics and tools available to optimise your website.

 You can sign up with either your Microsoft Account, Google or Facebook.